VempatiAditya1/CodingChallenge/README.md

 4. Added App Page to App.

 <b>Testing Process:</b>
-1. Write a test class "ContactController_Test" to test the functionality with proper testing
+1. Write a test class "ContactController_Test" to test the actual functionality with proper testing code
 2. Do Manual testing for the contacts.